click on photo to go back

 In the 1940 census she's reported to be living in Darien Town, Connecticut with her husband Alvan Summerfield, whom she married two years earlier, daughter Anya Hansen and her mother Millicent.
 Again this 2nd marriage didn't last long...

-By then she was known for her work in Amanda of Honeymoon Hill and in the Johnny Presents series and she took up a role in the popular Mr. District Attorney "The Case Of The Man In Black" (Aug 5.
-1941), ... .
+By then she was known for her work in Amanda of Honeymoon Hill and in the Johnny Presents series and she took up a role in the popular Mr. District Attorney (NBC, Aug 5.
+1941- Dec 1946), ... .

-On Aug 30.
-1941 Kaye made her Broadway debut with Gladys George in Distant City.
+As she started rehearsals on August 30.
+1941 Kaye was intended to make her Broadway debut with Gladys George in Distant City.
 The play was meant to be one of the highlights of the legitimate season.
-Although everybody seemed to think that young Kaye Brinker was one of the discoveries on Sep 3.
+Although everybody seemed to think that young Kaye Brinker was one of the discoveries on September 3.
 1941 she was replaced by Gertrude Flynn.
 No reasons issued...
+The play ran for only two performances (Longacre Theatre, Sep 22. - 23.
+1941).

 Kaye played a writer on Joyce-Jordan - Girl Interne at CBS (Oct 1941).